manoharsai9/Hands-on-Big-Data-/README.md

 3) Wrote scripts to analyze data on Hadoop with Pig and Spark (PySpark)

-4) Used Spark MLlib and developed a script for movie recommendations to a new user.
+4) Used Spark MLlib -> Collaborative Filtering (ALS) and developed a script for movie recommendations to a new user.